kempspo/kempblog-v2/content/blog/docker.md

 ### How to get started with Docker?
 1. Install Docker.
-Docker works on Windows, MacOS, and Linux.
+Docker works on Windows, macOS, and Linux.
 2. Create a Dockerfile in the directory you're working on There are several parts to a Dockerfile.